saint-thomas-more/maptool-roll-popup/README.md

 ## MapTool properties

+- Properties
-- Takes individual attribute properties for the input with the regular GURPS short names.
+- Takes individual attribute properties for the input with the regular GURPS short names, i.e.:
+	- ST
+	- DX
+ 	- IQ
+  	- HT
+  	- Will
+  	- Per
-- Requires a ` skills ` property.
+- Requires a ` Skills ` property (isn't case sensitive).
-- Input for the ` skills ` property:
+- Input for the ` Skills ` property:
 	` [ {skill-object}, {skill-object}, ... ] `
 - Requires a ` SheetType ` property with ` GCA ` or ` GCS ` listed.